Multiple Testing of Linear Forms for Noisy Matrix Completion: Numerical Experiments

 \subsubsection{MovieLens}

 This section applies our methods to the MovieLens dataset for multiple testing and FDR control.
 MovieLens \citep{harper2015movielens}, as a commonly used dataset in matrix completion problems, records millions of people’s expressed preferences for movies (rated from 1-5).
 The dataset can be viewed as a huge, sparse matrix with heavily incomplete observations.
 MovieLens dataset is broadly used in matrix completion \citep{hastie2015matrix,monti2017geometric,xia2021statistical} and other machine learning tasks.
 The dataset is available on \url{https://grouplens.org/datasets/movielens/}.
-To demonstrate the reliability of the performance, we removed users with ratings less than 20 movies, resulting in 100,000 ratings (0-5) from 943 users on 1682 movies (where 0 stands for unrated movies).
+To improve data quality and modeling reliability, we removed users with fewer than 20 rated movies, resulting in 100{,}000 ratings on a 0–5 scale from 943 users over 1{,}682 movies; entries with value 0 correspond to unrated (missing) items.
 We assume the latent low-rank structure of this user-rating matrix with $r=10$.
+Approximately, this leads to $\kappa_0=6.4225$ for GD initial estimate.
 We select $q=1000$ adjacent and observed entry pairs, aiming to compare

 for a group of suitable entries $(i,j)$.
 Notice that since in the noisy matrix completion problem, we have the observation $Y(i, j)=M(i, j)+\xi(i, j)$, which means that the ground truth $M(i, j)$ is always unknown, we adopt the process in \cite{xia2021statistical} that treats $\mathbb{I}\left(Y\left(i, j+1\right)>Y\left(i, j\right)\right)$ as a proxy to differentiate $H_1$ from $H_0$.